The AI Memory Gap: Users Misremember What They Created With AI or Without: Method

 Each elaboration page featured one idea at a time, in the order they were submitted.
 Participants completed these elaborations with and without AI assistance in alternating order.

-For both ideation and elaboration, the overall progress was shown at bottom of the application (\cref{fig:fig_frontend} E).
+For both ideation and elaboration, the overall progress was shown at the bottom of the application (\cref{fig:fig_frontend} E).
 After completing elaborations for all 40 ideas, the study concluded with a thank-you screen.
-Participants were reminded that they would receive an invitation to Phase 2 of the study six days later and that this follow-up phase would then need to be completed within 48 hours.
+Participants were reminded that they would receive an invitation to Phase 2 six days later and that this follow-up phase would then need to be completed within 48 hours.